MaxMade/ARMOS/README.md

 ARMOS <img src="Other/logo.png" width="28">
 =====

-ARMOS is a operating system kernel targeting the ARMv8-A architecture.
+ARMOS is an operating system kernel targeting the ARMv8-A architecture.
 Hereby, the Raspberry Pi 3B+ serves as the main test platform.
 The overall goal of this project is about providing some insights of operating system development in the context of the ARM architecture.